opensha/ucerf3-etas-launcher/parallel/README.md

 ## Overview

 Many UCERF3-ETAS simulations are often required in order to sufficiently sample the probabilities of rare events.
 This is often intractable on a single machine in a reasonable timeframe, so we run simulations on many machines in parallel.
-This requires access to HPC resources, some additional libraries, and knowledge if submitting and managing batch jobs in a parallel environment.
+This requires access to HPC resources, some additional libraries, and knowledge of submitting and managing batch jobs in a parallel environment.
 The following graphic illustrates the workflow of distributing a large ETAS simulation across multiple compute nodes, breaking the complete set of ETAS simulations into batches which are distributed to nodes for computation.

 ![Overview image](etas_mpj_batch_graphic.svg)